mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   Kip was confused.
 "How?"
 He asked, "I mean we learned electricity in medical, but...
 I thought you needed wires for that."

   "I was confused at first too, but it works.
 Imagine that we live at different sides of an unclimbable wall.
 We can't see or hear each other, but I know you exist, and you know I exist.
 We could talk by throwing rocks with messages carved in them.
-But what might be easier is if we set a time to talk, and you put your hand to the rock while I pounded on it with a hammer from the other side."
+But what might be easier is if we set a time to talk, and you put your ear to the rock while I knocked on it with a hammer from the other side."

   "Ok, I think I follow."